What are Digital Economy Agreements (DEAs)?

 The DEAs aim to build on Singapore’s extensive network of free trade agreements and other digital cooperation initiatives.
 They also complement Singapore’s leadership role at the World Trade Organisation (WTO) as the co-convener (together with Australia and Japan) of the Joint Statement Initiative on E-Commerce (JSI).

-Singapore has concluded negotiations on two DEAs:
+Singapore has concluded negotiations on four DEAs:

-- Digital Economy Partnership Agreement (DEPA) – with Chile and New Zealand; and
+- Digital Economy Partnership Agreement (DEPA) – with Chile and New Zealand;

-- Singapore-Australia Digital Economy Agreement (SADEA).
+- United Kingdom-Singapore Digital Economy Agreement (UKSDEA); and